clarainna/KOReader-Patches/README.md

 top of the screen instead of the original page numbers. <a href="https://fonts.google.com/specimen/Cinzel">Font used in my case is Cinzel</a>.
 Font can be changed my modifying this:
     local header_font_face = "Cinzel-Regular.ttf"

+Update on 2025/12/21: patch now applies the same font to the footer.
+You need to change both manually if you are not using Cinzel.

 Text font is my own handwritting, which you can download in the main repository.

 <img width="1072" height="292" alt="Reader_The Time Travelers Wife (Au_ (Z-Library) epub_p514_2025-12-14_175559" src="https://github.com/user-attachments/assets/b72b3fd2-4762-43ee-8e42-cc8397e6b1a8" />